echasnovski/dotfiles/README.md

 # Personal dotfiles

-This is a Git repository to backup and track dotfiles.
+This is a Git repository to backup and track dotfiles for Linux OS (Arch-based at the moment but most should work on Ubuntu).
 Structured for a better use with [GNU Stow](https://www.gnu.org/software/stow/).
 Each top-level directory is created to be a "stow package": a bundle of files which can be symlinked as a group.
 To create symlinks for a package (for example, 'bash'), run:

 ```bash
 stow -t ~ -vS bash